MeaghanCampbell/employee-tracker/README.md

 Clone the github repsoitory and enter the command "node index" in the terminal to start the app.
 Choose from prompts to view, add to and update the database.

 # links
-Clone the code from [https://github.com/MeaghanCampbell/employee-tracker](https://github.com/MeaghanCampbell/employee-tracker)
+Clone the code from [https://github.com/MeaghanCampbell/employee-tracker](https://github.com/MeaghanCampbell/employee-tracker) and watch the video [here](https://drive.google.com/file/d/1LFJVlc9TEascVjuPkL4qrcCCvBNnGcb8/view?usp=sharing)

 # credits
 Meaghan Campbell